bobadair/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ## Discovery

-Full discovery is supported for RadioRA 2 systems.
+Full discovery is supported for RadioRA 2 and HomeWorks QS systems.
-Both the main repeaters themselves and the devices connected to them can be automatically discovered.
+Both the main repeaters/processors themselves and the devices connected to them can be automatically discovered.
 Caseta hubs will be discovered via mDNS, but the devices connected to them will not yet be automatically discovered.
 They must be configured manually.
-HomeWorks QS discovery is not yet supported.
-The processor and configured devices must be configured manually.

-Discovered hubs/repeaters will be accessed using the default integration credentials.
+Discovered hubs/repeaters/processors will be accessed using the default integration credentials.
-These can be changed in the main repeater thing configuration.
+These can be changed in the bridge thing configuration.

 ## Binding Configuration